 The downside of thatch roofing

-If your thatcher doesn’t treat the vegetation of your thatch roofing properly, weaver will strip the thatch and used the straw for their nests.
+If your thatcher doesn’t treat the vegetation of your thatch roofing properly, weavers will strip the thatch and use the straw for their nests.
 Often, a plastic or metal mesh will be used to cover the thatch and keep the birds at bay.

 When done professionally by experts, such as B.M.
 Thatchers your thatch roofing will be virtually maintenance-free.
-There are a few things to do that ensures your thatch roofing stays in good condition.
+There are a few things to do that ensure your thatch roofing stays in good condition.